What’s in the $1.2 trillion Senate infrastructure package

 Total new spending: $550 billion.
 The bipartisan bill is a lot less than the $2.3 trillion Biden initially asked for in the spring, but it is still a significant amount of funding for the next five years.
 The senators often like to refer to the bill as a $1.2 trillion package because they are also counting funding that is normally allotted each year for highways and other projects.

-The spending is partially paid for with unused covid relief dollars, unused federal unemployment aid, sales of spectrum and oil from the Strategic Petroleum Reserve, increased feeds for some superfund sites and some customs, and delaying a Medicare expense for a year.
+The spending is partially paid for with unused covid-19 relief dollars, unused federal unemployment aid, sales of spectrum and oil from the Strategic Petroleum Reserve, increased fees for some superfund sites and customs, and delaying a Medicare expense for a year.
 Some money would also come from tighter enforcement to ensure cryptocurrency investors pay taxes once they sell and realize their gains.
 Budget experts say the bill is likely to add about $350 billion to the deficit over the next decade.
 On top of CBO’s forecast, they say another $90 billion must be included since the bill “authorizes” that spending even though it is not technically counted as spent.

 How many jobs would it create?
 Senators and the White House are touting the huge number of jobs this bill would help generate.
 Many construction jobs do not require college degrees, though they do require some special skills.
-Mark Zandi, chief economist at Moody’s Analytics, estimates about 650,000 jobs could result by 2025.
+Mark Zandi, chief economist at Moody’s Analytics, estimates growth of about 660,000 jobs could result by 2025.
 Interestingly, construction has been one of the few slow job growth industries in recent months.
 The bill includes funding and provisions to get more job training programs going and to get more women into the construction and trucking industries.

 What happened with crypto?
 The bill was held up for several days over a debate about a provision that would require more stringent reporting of cryptocurrency gains and losses to the Internal Revenue Service.
 The goal is to ensure crypto investors are paying taxes properly, but there was concern that the language was so broad that developers who worked on crypto would also face taxation.
 In the end, the Senate did not change the language in this bill, but Treasury has vowed it will not go after the developers.

 Railroads: $66 billion.
 America’s passenger rail system, a favorite of Biden’s, receives a large chunk of funding for upgrades and maintenance.
-There is substantial funding earmarked for the Northeast Corridor, the heavily traveled route from Boston to Washington, D.C.
-The bill also has money for freight rail safety and calls for stations that average 40 passengers a day to have an agent on duty.
+There is substantial funding earmarked for the Northeast Corridor, the heavily traveled route from Boston to D.C.
+The bill also has money for freight rail safety and calls for stations that average 40 passengers a day to have a station agent on duty.
 Some were disappointed that the bill does not specifically call for high-speed rail investment as other countries have.

 Power grid: $65 billion.
 The plan has substantial funding for “grid reliability and resiliency,” a fancy way of saying updates to older power lines and cables and investments in ways to ensure the power grid is not hacked.
 As part of the bill’s efforts to address climate change, the power grid section also has funding to support the development and adaptation of clean energy technology.